pic16f877ccs/num_convert/README.md

 assert_eq!(integer_to_integer(u16::MIN, u16::MAX), (i16::MIN, i16::MAX));
 ```

-Convert from negative into positive without error and with error.
+Convert from negative to positive without error and with error.
 ```rust
 use num_convert::TryFromByAdd;